markgw/uh-nlp2021/docs/week5/index.md

 from sklearn.datasets import fetch_20newsgroups
 data = fetch_20newsgroups(subset='train', shuffle=True, random_state=42).data
 ````
- * How many documents are in the corpus?
+> * How many documents are in the corpus?
+> * *Submit your answer*

 ### Exercise 4.2: Train a topic model with Gensim

 Once we have loaded our dataset, we need to do some standard pre-processing on each document as in the previous exercises.

 Next, train an LDA topic model for 10 topics on the pre-processed data.
 Read the [documentation](https://radimrehurek.com/gensim/models/ldamodel.html) on how to train an LDA topic model using Gensim.
 It is generally a good idea to save the trained model so you can load it afterwards to inspect the learned parameters.

- * What are the top 5 words for each topic?
+> * What are the top 5 words for each topic?
 Tip: check out the `show_topic()` method or similar methods.
+> * *Submit your answer*

 ### Exercise 5: Word embeddings
 In this exercise, we will train some word embeddings and do some simple queries on the trained model.
 Gensim also has modules for loading and training word embeddings.
 Take a look at the [documentation](https://radimrehurek.com/gensim/models/word2vec.html#module-gensim.models.word2vec).

 Normally we would use very large corpora with millions of tokens to train word embeddings but since this is just an exercise, we will use the small `common_texts` corpora provided by Gensim.
 Use the following code snippet to train Word2Vec embeddings: